TriPSS: A Tri-Modal Keyframe Extraction Framework Using Perceptual, Structural, and Semantic Representations: Methodology

 \subsection{Structural Image Feature Extraction}

-In the second phase of our feature extraction process, we used a convolutional neural network to generate robust embeddings from video frames.
-Specifically, we employed the ResNet-50 v1.5 architecture \cite{he2016deep}, a model that has been extensively validated to deliver superior accuracy on ImageNet \cite{deng2009imagenet} and demonstrates exceptional adaptability across diverse applications \cite{wightman2021resnet, wilkerson2024benchmarking}.
-ResNet-50 leverages residual learning with skip connections to address the vanishing gradient problem and effectively extract high-level features.
-Using pre-trained weights from the IMAGENET1K\_V2 dataset, refined through extensive ImageNet training \cite{deng2009imagenet}, we enhanced the model’s ability to capture diverse visual concepts.
-For feature extraction, we removed the final classification layer and extracted 2048-dimensional feature vectors from the last convolutional layer.
-These structural features complemented the color-based features, creating a rich embedding space that supports effective keyframe extraction.
+In the second phase of our feature extraction process, we use the ResNet-50 v1.5 architecture \cite{he2016deep}, a convolutional neural network known for its strong ImageNet performance \cite{deng2009imagenet} and robust generalization across diverse visual tasks \cite{wightman2021resnet, wilkerson2024benchmarking}.
+ResNet-50 incorporates residual connections to mitigate vanishing gradients and extract high-level semantic features.
+We adopt pre-trained weights from the IMAGENET1K\_V2 variant, trained extensively on ImageNet, and remove the final classification layer to extract 2048-dimensional embeddings from the last convolutional block.
+These structural features complement the perceptual color representations, forming a rich embedding space that supports effective keyframe extraction.